Depth EMDR

 • Somatic attention (we work with what the body is communicating)

-• A depth lens when helpful (meaning, imagery, dreams, inner life—never imposed)
+• A depth lens when helpful (meaning, imagery, dreams, inner life — following the person, never imposed)

 • Adaptation for neurodivergent needs (structure, sensory considerations, communication style)